Learn

 IRS Form 940: Reporting Federal Unemployment (FUTA) Tax

-Form 940 is the annual return for federal unemployment tax.
-Learn how FUTA works, the credit mechanism with state unemployment taxes.
+Form 940 is the annual return for federal unemployment tax — how FUTA works, the credit mechanism with state unemployment taxes.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 940 is the annual return for reporting Federal Unemployment Tax Act (FUTA) taxes.
 While most employees never think about it, every employer in America is paying federal unemployment tax on their behalf.
 The FUTA system funds state unemployment agencies and provides a safety net for workers who lose their jobs through no fault of their own.
 The form itself is straightforward, but the underlying system; with its frozen wage base and credit mechanisms; is one of the most outdated corners of the tax code.